4 Days in Lisbon: A Comprehensive Itinerary

 Sintra is a municipality of Portugal, just outside of Lisbon.
 Sintra is a gorgeous region of Portugal where you can see magical palaces, castles, and gardens, as well as learn the history of a unique Portuguese municipality.

 Because it’s a quick one hour train trip from Lisbon, many people opt to spend 24 hours in Sintra.
-You can accomplish alot with one day, but if you have the time, I do recommend spending 2 days in Sintra so you can see more!
+You can accomplish a lot in one day, but if you have the time, I do recommend spending 2 days in Sintra so you can see more!l

 It’s also possible to visit Sintra by tour.
 Tours run daily from Lisbon and are about 8 hours long.
 It’s definitely possible to visit Sintra in one day, but if you can spend longer, I recommend doing so because there’s a lot to see there!